 Current Research and Scholarly Interests

 Dr. Amy Dobberfuhl, received a B.S. in Mechanical Engineering from North Carolina State University in 2004 and her M.D. from the University of North Carolina at Chapel Hill School of Medicine in 2010.
 She completed her residency training in Urology at Albany Medical College in New York in 2015.
 She then completed an ACGME fellowship in FPMRS (Neurourology & Voiding Dysfunction) in the Department of Urology at Stanford University in 2017.
-Following fellowship Dr. Dobberfuhl was appointed the faculty research position of Instructor in the Department of Urology at Stanford University.
-Dr. Dobberfuhl is supported by a NIH KL2 career development award starting 7/1/2016 and her practice is 25% clinical and 75% research.
-Primary research interests include overactive bladder, underactive bladder, urinary incontinence and urinary retention.
+Following fellowship Dr. Dobberfuhl was appointed the faculty research position of Instructor in the Department of Urology 7/1/2017 and her practice includes both a clinical and research focus.